-- The FS has responsibility for all aspects of its aviation program, including aviation policy development, aircraft acquisition, and maintenance management.
-In addition, the FS has operational responsibility including development of - aviation procedures and standards, as well as functional oversight of aviation - assets and facilities, accident investigation, and aircraft and pilot inspection.
+The FS has responsibility for all aspects of its aviation program, including aviation policy development, aircraft acquisition, and maintenance management.
+In addition, the FS has operational responsibility including development of aviation procedures and standards, as well as functional oversight of aviation

-- The Assistant Director (AD), Aviation, is responsible to the Director of Fire and 11 - 12 Aviation Management for the management and supervision of the National - Headquarters Office in Washington DC, and the detached Aviation Unit in - Boise.
-The AD, Aviation provides leadership, support and coordination for - national and regional aviation programs and operations.
-(Refer to FSM 5704.22 15 - for list of responsibilities.)
-16
+The Assistant Director (AD), Aviation, is responsible to the Director of Fire and Aviation Management for the management and supervision of the National Headquarters Office in Washington DC, and the detached Aviation Unit in Boise.
+The AD, Aviation provides leadership, support and coordination for national and regional aviation programs and operations.
+(Refer to FSM 5704.22 for list of responsibilities.)